1inch/limit-order-protocol/description.md

 **Example**

-The code creates order that uses `RangeAmountCalculator` to calculate making and taking amount
+The code creates an order that uses `RangeAmountCalculator` to calculate making and taking amount

 ```jsx
 // Order: 10 weth -> 35000 dai with price range: 3000 -> 4000